Noahhw46/cr-cycle-tracker/README.md

 # Clash-Royale Cycle Counter

-This project is a Python application that processes live Clash Royale game footage to keep track of, and display both players cycle.
+This project is a Python application that processes live Clash Royale game footage to keep track of and display both players cycle.
 It's a hobby project and a proof of concept I've wanted to make for a little while just to learn a bit about opencv.
 I'm not sure how much use it is or whether or not Supercell would take kindly to people actually using it while playing (although it doesn't reveal any info the player doesn't already have of course...).

 ## Project Structure